Guidance on the different types of organisation that are able to apply for NCF funds

 We will consider applications from Parish/ Town Councils where the project is clearly of wide community benefit, such as a play area or community centre.
 Parish Councils will be asked to consider their ability to cover the cost through their precept, and will generally be expected to make a contribution to the project cost.

 We will also consider applications from Churches/ Parochial Church Councils towards inclusive community activities that do not promote religious beliefs.

 Typically, schools (including organisations delivering National Curriculum/ government funded education) and other statutory organisations are not eligible to apply to our funds.
 We occasionally have limited opportunities where schools can apply – you can search our available Funds to see if there are any current opportunities, or contact us to check.

-If you are unsure whether your group is eligible please contact us for advice before you begin an application.
+If you are unsure whether your group or activity is eligible please contact us for advice before you begin an application.